Back to Course

 (vii) Colonialism destroyed the African socio-economic system of collectivism and communalism.
 It ushered in the system of capitalism.

-(vii) It imposed Western Social and Cultural values among West Africans. this influenced the African mindset; They started to prefer everything western, their language, mode of dressing, food, etc. to the detriment of their culture.
+(vii) It imposed Western Social and Cultural values among West Africans.
+This influenced the African mindset; They started to prefer everything Western, their language, mode of dressing, food, etc. to the detriment of their culture.

 (ix) European dominant interests in banking, commerce, and mining were detrimental to African interests.
 They made no conscious effort to develop and diversify the West African economy.